gate/gateapi-csharp/docs/WalletApi.md

             config.SetGateApiV4KeyPair("YOUR_API_KEY", "YOUR_API_SECRET");

             var apiInstance = new WalletApi(config);
-            var currency = "BTC";  // string | Filter by currency.
-Return all currency records if not specified. (optional) var from = 1602120000;  // long? | Time range beginning, default to 7 days before current time. (optional) var to = 1602123600;  // long? | Time range ending, default to current time. (optional) var limit = 100;  // int? | The maximum number of entries returned in the list is limited to 500 transactions. (optional)  (default to 100) var offset = 0;  // int? | List offset, starting from 0. (optional)  (default to 0)
+            var currency = "BTC";  // string | Specify the currency.
+If not specified, returns all currencies (optional) var from = 1602120000;  // long? | Start time for querying records, defaults to 7 days before current time if not specified (optional) var to = 1602123600;  // long? | End timestamp for the query, defaults to current time if not specified (optional) var limit = 100;  // int? | Maximum number of entries returned in the list, limited to 500 transactions (optional)  (default to 100) var offset = 0;  // int? | List offset, starting from 0 (optional)  (default to 0)

             try
             {
-                // Retrieve deposit records.
+                // Get deposit records
                 List<DepositRecord> result = apiInstance.ListDeposits(currency, from, to, limit, offset);
                 Debug.WriteLine(result);
             }